 Now, let’s get to the technical part: How to return an Audible book…

-Please be aware that you can’t do Audible returns in the app.
-You either have to use a browser on your phone or computer to return a book on Audible yourself, or you can contact customer support to help you.
+Please be aware that you can’t do returns in the mobile app.
+You either have to use a browser on your phone or computer to return an audiobook yourself, or you can contact customer support to help you.

 For a feature Audible promotes so much, they have burrowed it surprisingly deep in the settings.
 But you can get there in 3 clicks – even though they aren’t the most intuitive ones.